-- C3 An entity shall apply HKFRS 17 retrospectively unless impracticable, except that: - (a) an entity is not required to present the quantitative information required by paragraph 28(f) of HKAS 8 Accounting Policies, Changes in Accounting Estimates and Errors; and - (b) an entity shall not apply the option in paragraph B115 for periods before the date of initial application of HKFRS 17. - C4 To apply HKFRS 17 retrospectively, an entity shall at the transition date: - (a) identify, recognise and measure each group of insurance contracts as if HKFRS 17 had always applied; - (b) derecognise any existing balances that would not exist had HKFRS 17 always applied; and - (c) recognise any resulting net difference in equity. - C5 If, and only if, it is impracticable for an entity to apply paragraph C3 for a group of insurance contracts, an entity shall apply the following approaches instead of applying paragraph C4(a): - (a) the modified retrospective approach in paragraphs C6-C19, subject to paragraph C6(a); or - (b) the fair value approach in paragraphs C20-C24.
+- C3 Unless it is impracticable to do so, or paragraph C5A applies, an entity shall apply HKFRS 17 retrospectively, except that: - (a) an entity is not required to present the quantitative information required by paragraph 28(f) of HKAS 8 Accounting Policies, Changes in Accounting Estimates and Errors; and - (b) an entity shall not apply the option in paragraph B115 for periods before the transition date.
+An entity may apply the option in paragraph B115 prospectively on or after the transition date if, and only if, the entity designates risk mitigation relationships at or before the date it applies the option. - C4 To apply HKFRS 17 retrospectively, an entity shall at the transition date: - (a) identify, recognise and measure each group of insurance contracts as if HKFRS 17 had always applied; - (aa) identify, recognise and measure any assets for insurance acquisition cash flows as if HKFRS 17 had always applied (except that an entity is not required to apply the recoverability assessment in paragraph 28E before the transition date); - (b) derecognise any existing balances that would not exist had HKFRS 17 always applied; and - (c) recognise any resulting net difference in equity.